 There has been a medical practice in this area of Monkseaton since before the advent of the NHS in 1948.

 Dr Frazer lived in ‘the white house’ on Dale Road and practiced from there.
-I have talked to patients who could remember taking sixpence (2.5p) a month to the house to remain registered with the doctor.
+There patients who could remember taking sixpence (2.5p) a month to the house to remain registered with the doctor.

-Later Dr Frazer bought 104 Cauldwell Lane and we worked from there when I first joined the practice.
+Later Dr Frazer bought 104 Cauldwell Lane and we worked from there.

 The back room was a consulting room, the kitchen the downstairs waiting room.
 The front room was the office.
 Upstairs was another waiting room (if you could get to it) and the back bedroom was a further consulting room.
 The District Nurse operated from the box room and there was a board over the bath which had the typewriter on.